jeremybmerrill/punditbot/README.md

 TODO:
   - add "Every year BUT 1992"

   DO NOW:
   - weather, temperature on election day
-  - looks like a polarity issue 124 chars: "Starting 1988, in years fresh carrot use ended in an odd number, the Democratic Party has never lost the presidency."
-  - Do I even need this Noun class?
-Will the Lexicon thing deal with noun number for me?
-  - "starting in" vs. "after" -- should this be the election year AFTER the second exception? (does "After 1992, X occurred" mean it happened in 1992 or in 1996?)
   - just be careful to note SOMEWHERE that 2014 vegetable figures are a prediction
-  - make 'previous election year' predicates use the right interval for House v.
-President
-  - possessive problems: 127 chars: "Starting in 1992, whenever snap/green beans use digits add up to an even number, the Democrats have never lost the White House."
-  - for integral claims, truncate to shortest length (or pad zeros?)

 Leave this for later, focus on MVP:
     - add categorical data sets (how does this work??) {:s => "weather on election day", :v => 'is', :o => "rainy"} {:s => "the Super Bowl winner", :v => 'is', :o => "the Patriots"}